 - Photinia Red Robin Another quick growing Photinia with brilliant red growth.
 Grows to 3m

 - Hibiscus – Try Hibiscus cottonwood – you’ll probably see this grown everywhere.
 Especially in recent developed suburbs.
 Has pleasing colours, interesting heart shaped foliage, with yellow flowers throughout the year.
 And it grows very quickly.
 Can be grown on the coast and tolerates salty winds and still looks good.
 Good for a quick growing screen.
 There’s also Hawaiian Hibiscus varieties – Considered by some to be an old fashioned sort of plant.
 But if you’ve got an area that needs to be screened now, these can do the job in no time.
 Best grown in full sun, but will grow nicely in shady spots too, these are really tough plants that can look spectacular if given the right treatment.
 Feed them up in the warmer months and watch them bloom year round.

-- Callistemon Kings Park Special – this one’s a no brainer if you want a native screening plant.
+- Callistemon Kings Park Special – this one’s great if you want a native screening plant.
 It’s quick growing, not fussy on soil type.
 Can tolerate boggy areas, but also will grow in sandy soil.
 Attracts birds and bees and is quite quick to grow.
 Waterwise once established.